GitCodings/Stack-BE4-Gateway-Service-Starter/README.md

 We should also create a `LinkedBlockingQueue` that will keep track of all of the `GatewayRequestObject`'s

 When a request comes in we should map all the data from that request into a `GatewayRequestObject` and then add it into the `LinkedBlockingQueue`.
+We can get the incoming request by calling `exchange.getRequest()`.

 When the `LinkedBlockingQueue` reaches a certain limit (this limit is defined in the `GatewayServiceConfig` and can be retrieved with the `GatewayServiceConfig::getMaxLogs()` function) we need to take all the requests from the queue and then do a database query to insert them all.